 CityU offers state-of-the-art learning, teaching and research facilities in a high-technology environment to create an ambiance that encourages intellectual curiosity, social interaction, self-expression and mutual support.

-CityU has achieved phenomenal growth since its establishment in 1984.
+CityU has recorded phenomenal growth since its establishment as a University in 1994.
 To date, it has a student population of more than 20,000 enrolled in more than 130 programmes at the associate degree, undergraduate and postgraduate levels.